Guilford Center Presbyterian Church

 Guilford Center Presbyterian Church is a historic Presbyterian church on County Road 36 in Guilford Center, Chenango County, New York.
 It was built in 1817 and is a large 1 1/2-story rectangular wood-frame building, five bays long and three bays wide.
-It is built into the side of a hill on a cut-stone foundation.
+It has a cut-stone foundation.
 It features a three-stage tower with a spire.

 It was added to the National Register of Historic Places in 2004.